nus-cs2113-AY2122S1/ip/docs/README.md

 ### Listing all tasks: `list`

-Shows a list of all task stored by ShellRPG.
+Show the list of all task stored by ShellRPG.

 Format: `list`